-Junk food has been engineered supersede the innate energy balance mechanisms of our body.
+Junk food has been engineered to supersede the innate energy balance mechanisms of our body.

-This means that junk food tastes so good because it has been intentionally processed to taste this way.
+This means that junk food tastes so good simply because it has been intentionally processed to taste this way!

 Now, compare this to naturally occurring fruits and vegetables that contain no additives or preservatives.